Michelle Obama launches a Netflix cooking show for kids, starring puppets

 “I’m also excited to work with @PHAnews to help kids build healthy habits and help families in need cook with fresh ingredients together at home,” she tweeted on Tuesday, calling out the Partnership for Healthier America, the nonprofit associated with “Let’s Move.”

 “Waffles + Miso,” whose previous title was “Listen to Your Vegetables & Eat Your Parents,” is a lighthearted entry into the catalogue the Obamas are developing with Netflix.
-Other projects from their Higher Ground Productions company include documentaries “American Factory,” about a transformation of a former General Motors plant, and “Crip Camp,” which focuses on a summer camp for disabled people.
+Other projects from their Higher Ground Productions company include documentaries “American Factory,” about a transformation of a former General Motors plant, and “Crip Camp,” which focuses on a summer camp for people with disabilities.

 More from Voraciously: